Jamarl Joseph

 Jamarl Anthony Joseph (born 12 July 1995) is an English professional footballer who plays as a midfielder.

 Career

 Joseph played for Hanwell Town in 2018 before later joining Chalfont St Peter from Kensington & Ealing Borough.

 In the summer of 2020, Joseph joined Slovak Super Liga side Senica, making his professional debut as a substitute in a 3–1 defeat to AS Trenčín.

+Personal life

+On 17 May 2024 Joseph was jailed for 26 years and six months (reduced to 17 years and six months) at Isleworth Crown Court having plead guilty at an earlier hearing to conspiracy to supply controlled class A drugs (cocaine) and conspiracy to supply controlled class B drugs (ketamine).